jessegmeyerlab/proteomics-tutorial/manuscript.md

 There, they undergo pulsing by a strong electric field (typically 20 kV or higher) and get accelerated to a field free drift tube, and then reflected to the detector.

 TOFs generally offer mass resolutions surpassing 50,000, rendering it a reliable instrument for identifying unknown compounds.
-Moreover, the rapid travel time of ions in the vacuum tube (at the nanosecond level) confers the Q-TOF with distinctive benefits in short gradient and high-throughput analyses [@DOI:10.1101/657908;@DOI:10.1021/acs.jproteome.1c00446;@DOI:10.1074/mcp.M400161-MCP200].
+Moreover, the rapid travel time of ions in the vacuum tube (at the nanosecond level) confers the Q-TOF with distinctive benefits in short gradient and high-throughput analyses [@DOI:10.1101/657908; @DOI:10.1021/acs.jproteome.1c00446; @DOI:10.1074/mcp.M400161-MCP200].
-Another advantage of TOF is its broad mass range, which allows for the detection of large proteins, nanoclusters, and even large particles[@DOI:10.1021/acs.analchem.0c04339; @DOI:10.1146/annurev-anchem-071213-020015;@DOI:10.1039/D1MA00261A].
+Another advantage of TOF is its broad mass range, which allows for the detection of large proteins, nanoclusters, and even large particles [@DOI:10.1021/acs.analchem.0c04339; @DOI:10.1146/annurev-anchem-071213-020015;@DOI:10.1039/D1MA00261A].
 However, it should be noted that due to ion numbers and detector limitations, mass resolution is typically difficult to maintain over a wide mass range.

 Presently, Q-TOF related instruments are available from all leading instrument manufacturers, and the main models are listed below: